marketconnect/mc_dashboard/rules_and_conventions.md

   - Any external libraries or packages must be **web-compatible** and integrated according to the architecture (for example, networking libraries only in the `infrastructure/api` layer).
   - If you need a new data source (e.g., local database), create a new repository in `infrastructure/repository` implementing an appropriate interface in `domain/services`.
   - When creating a new entity (whether it is a Service, Repository, API Client, ViewModel, or any other component), it is mandatory to follow the Single Responsibility Principle (SRP).
 Each class should have one clearly defined responsibility and should not perform tasks outside its designated scope.
 Services should only contain business logic and interact with repositories or API clients—not handle UI logic or state management.
 ViewModels should only manage UI state and interact with services—never with API clients or repositories directly.
 Repositories and API Clients should focus exclusively on data fetching and storage, without any business logic.
 UI Components (Screens, Widgets) should focus only on rendering and handling user interactions.
 If a class appears to be handling multiple concerns, consider splitting it into separate, more focused classes to improve maintainability and testability.
+  - Where to define interfaces:
+    - Service interfaces must be defined inside the ViewModel that uses them.
+    - API client and repository interfaces must be defined inside the Service that uses them.
+    - There should be no "shared" interfaces in domain/services/.

-13. UI/UX Guidelines for Responsive Design
+1. UI/UX Guidelines for Responsive Design

     Consistency Across Devices
         The UI should look and function consistently across platforms (Web, iOS, Android).